3 min read

 You can also join societies based on courses of study, nationalities, faith groups, or political views if you want to find like-minded people.
 If you have enough people to join, you can even create your own society!

-2. Get Involved in Student Activities
+2. Get involved in student activities

 2-988

-There are also tons of activities organised by specific faculties/schools or service departments if you do your research – such as e-mail announcements from the University, having a look at posters on campus, browsing through the University’s website, going to fairs, or simply asking around.
-Personally, I had fun with my existing friends and making new ones through Give It a Go activities such as going to the top of Grey’s Monument and making LUSH bath bombs!
+There are also tonnes of activities organised by specific faculties/schools or service departments if you do your research – such as e-mail announcements from the University, having a look at posters on campus, browsing through the University’s website, going to fairs, or simply asking around.

 3-9708